prajwalnikam7131/SatyVista-Book-Your-Hotel/README.md

 # Note: User.plugin ->

-> automatic Passport-Local Mongoose will add a username, hash and salt field to store the username, the hashed password and the salt value.
+> Automatic ‘Passport-Local Mongoose’ will add a username, hashed password field, and salt value.
+You don’t need to add these fields to the schema.